akshaykrisn/nexpense/README.md

 # 💸 Nexpense [Android & Web]

-## A simple cross-platform Expense-Tracker that uses GSheets API to store and retrieve your expenses in a spreadsheet.
+## A simple cross-platform Expense-Tracker that uses GSheets API to store and retrieve your expenses in a Google spreadsheet.

 AppName & Author  | Android APK [recommended] | Web App
 ------------- | ------------- | -------------